kyma-project/website/content/blog-posts/2021-02-25-release-notes-1.20/index.md

 We upgraded to the latest upstream version of the Fluent Bit chart.
 As a result, we changed its overall structure and made it much more flexible to use.
 In its new shape and form, Fluent Bit configuration supports native Fluent Bit parsers and allows you to [configure aliases](https://docs.fluentbit.io/manual/administration/monitoring#configuring-aliases) for input and output plugins.

-Read about details of all introduced changes in the issue [#10089](https://github.com/kyma-project/kyma/issues/10089) and the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.20/docs/migration-guides/1.19-1.20.md).
+Read about the details of all introduced changes in the issue [#10089](https://github.com/kyma-project/kyma/issues/10089) and the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.20/docs/migration-guides/1.19-1.20.md).

 ### Support for Secrets in Fluent Bit

 Up until now, when you wanted to send logs to output plugins (such as Elastic Search or HTTP-based services), you had to pass their basic authentication credentials to Fluent Bit using plain ConfigMaps.
 These times are over.
-We've just [introduced](https://github.com/kyma-project/kyma/issues/10018) the support for the already existing [Fluent Bit feature](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/variables) and provide a way to store these sensitive details in a more secure way - in Secrets.
+We've just [introduced](https://github.com/kyma-project/kyma/issues/10018) support for the already existing [Fluent Bit feature](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/variables) and provided a way to store these sensitive details in a more secure way - in Secrets.

 > **CAUTION:** Not only do we advise but even strongly recommend you use this new feature and move all your credentials for output plugins to Secrets.
 Read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.20/docs/migration-guides/1.19-1.20.md) for more details.